CodeEugene/Hugh4-us/content/docs/open-data.md

-description = "Access to the transactional life of our city." weight = 10 draft = false toc = true bref = "Open data gives the citizens access to see the same data that our city staff view and base their decisions on."
+description = "Access to the transactional life of our city." weight = 10 draft = false toc = false bref = "Open data gives the citizens access to see the same data that our city staff view and base their decisions on"
 +++

 # Open Data in context